 Yes, fall does mean fishing for some people, especially bass fishing, though you wouldn’t know it since many bodies of water seem deserted in fall.

 If the weather and the water are still warm where you fish for bass in these months, think late-summer patterns and deep fishing, especially on reservoirs.

-You can find some small bass in shallow areas where there’s cover, and around vegetation, but bigger fish are likely to be in deep ambush spots – creek channels, humps, and dropoffs – where you need to use a jigging spoon, Carolina-rigged worm, jig and pork, or possibly a deep-diving crankbait.
+You can find some small bass in shallow areas where there’s a cover, and around vegetation, but bigger fish are likely to be in deep ambush spots – creek channels, humps, and dropoffs – where you need to use a jigging spoon, Carolina-rigged worm, jig, and pork, or possibly a deep-diving crankbait.

-The Herding Phenomenon
+The Herding Phenomenon.

 One is that you may find bass chasing schools of baitfish in open water, that is, away from the banks.
 This may occur near or along the edges of cover, especially vegetation.
 Surface lures, lipless crankbaits, and some lead- or metal-bodied lures, are good for schooling bass that chase shad.
 Be observant and watch for this activity; sometimes schooling action occurs suddenly, so keep a rod ready and rigged with an appropriate lure that you can fire quickly to the edges of the breaking fish.

 If you just want to chase shad schools on the theory that bass will be around them, then you must rely on sonar to find and stay with the schools.
 But this is only marginally effective.
 Shad are here and there so quickly that you lose the schools often, spend too much time searching, and are likely to spook them or nearby bass with persistent electric or outboard motor noise.